trunglive/airstripe/README.md

 ## Airstripe

 > Airstripe is a demo app for crowdfunding flights.
-This is my attempt to create an interactive CRUD app using React for UI, Redux for global state management and Firebase for backend API.
+It is an interactive CRUD app using React for UI, Redux for global state management, Firebase for authentication and data API.

 ### Demo